Alternative Investment and Computer Trading Algorithms

 Where is the bigger opportunity?
 Traditional buy-and-hold, or more active trading algorithms?

 As shown in my book, The Wealth Conspiracy, in the past two decades the stock market was declining or recovering from a decline, 78% of the time.
 How can holding through these long declines be wise?
 Instead, your goal should be to avoid the declines instead of suffering through them?
+What if you need the money for a big expenditure during these declines?
+Let alternative investments provide for you during these inevitable stock market declines.

 Alternative Momentum Following Algorithms

 I am not suggesting day trading.
 I am suggesting you capture shorter term momentum trades of a few days or weeks.
+This can significantly add-up over time.

 You can learn how to get access to a few of these computer-generated, momentum-following algorithmic systems which the Wall Street big Kahunas hoard for themselves.